bullhorn/invenias-api-docs/source/index.html.md

 Pagination is a method of dividing web content into discrete pages, thus presenting content in a limited and digestible manner.

 List endpoints have a maximum row limit of 1,000 rows per request.
-If you wanted to display the content in a paginated format or export all of the available results you will need to use these parameters.
+If you wanted to display the content in a paginated format or export all the results, you will need to use these parameters.

-`PageSize`, `PageIndex` and `UsePaging` are all used to paginate the dataset, as follows:
+`PageSize`, `PageIndex` and `UsePaging` are all used to paginate the dataset:

 <ul>
 	<li>PageSize - how many items you want in each page (max 1,000).</li>